TryphonX/cms-tuning-calculator/docs/COMPONENTS.md

 | Name           | Type | Description                               | Required |
 | -------------- | ---- | ----------------------------------------- | :------: |
 | onSortByChange | func | The method used to change value of sortBy |    ✅     |
-## NavbarSection
+## EngineContainer

-`components > sections`
+`components > containers`

-The bar that allows the user to navigate different parts of the app.
+This is the card that contains the dropdown for the engine choice as well as standard details about the chosen engine (if one has been chosen).
+Uses CalculatorContext from CalculatorSection.
 ## SelectedPartsContainer

 `components > containers`